TheJacksonLaboratory/imaging-applications-documentation/workshops/workshop_materials.md

 ### Zarr and Dask for Large-Scale Imaging

 [Zarr](https://zarr.dev) is a format for storing image data in chunks that is amenable for parallel computing and cloud storage.
 [Dask](https://www.dask.org) is a Python library for parallel computing that enables working with data that is larger than computer RAM.
 This workshop covers the use of the Zarr file format and Dask library to scale-up image analysis pipelines in Python.
-Note: these Colab notebooks require a Google account.

 | Topics | Notebooks | Solutions |
 |--------|-----------|-----------|